Tesco to close remaining Homeplus stores in UK

 Dave Lewis, who joined as Tesco chief executive in September, is pursuing efficiency measures, cutting costs and selling assets to mend the group's finances and fight back from years of declining market share, debt-rating downgrades and an accounting scandal.

-Last month Tesco posted an annual loss of 6.4 billion pounds ($10 billion), one of the biggest in British corporate history.
+Last month Tesco posted an annual loss of 6.4 billion pounds , one of the biggest in British corporate history.